Skip to main content

 Restaurants surround the square and are open all day and late into the evening, it’s a great spot to dine if you enjoy being in the thick of it.
 If you haven’t tried the local dish yet, look out for the stall selling hot fresh socca straight from the pan.
 There are a few bars that stay open late and you are not far from the nightlife of the old town.

-Cours Saleya is the pulse of old Nice; loud and lively, the stalls are brimming with lush colourful produce underneath stripy awnings; the restaurants all have tables outside, many in between the crowded market stalls; ice cream stalls and fresh fish counters display their wares and waiters dash about in and amongst the crowds.
+Cours Saleya is the pulse of old Nice; loud and lively, the stalls brimming with lush colourful produce underneath stripy awnings; the restaurants all have tables outside, many tucked in between the crowded market stalls; ice cream stalls and fresh fish counters display their wares and waiters dash in and amongst the crowds.
 It’s chaos, but it’s fun!

 A visit to Cours Saleya is a must, whether you buy anything or not.